donpark/html2jade/README.md

 * `-o, --outdir <dir>` - path to output generated jade file(s) to
 * `-n, --nspaces <n>` - the number of spaces to indent generated files with.
 Default is 2 spaces
 * `-t, --tabs` - use tabs instead of spaces
+* `--donotencode` - do not html encode characters.
+This is useful for template files which may contain expressions like {{username}}

 ## Programmatic Usage (>= 0.0.7)